TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/05_lesson/lesson.md

 		* Alter input to make sure body of loop is working correctly.
 		* Make sure lists don't go out of bounds/past the end of the list.
 3. **Lab**
-	* This lab will have students read code and look for errors by reading through the code not at the computer.
+	* This lab will have students read code and look for errors by reading through the code while **not** at the computer.
-	* After reading through the code they can practice the debugging practices mentioned.
+	* After reading through the code they can practice the debugging practices mentioned on the computer to correct the programs.
 4. **Debrief**
 	* Discuss as a class what was most helpful in debugging, highlight those practices throughout the upcoming project.